videogames

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
-Tim, Buck and I will entertain and edify you for an hour or more each week.
+Tim McLeod and I will entertain and edify you for a half hour or more each week.
+We’ve been off for a couple of weeks, but are expected to return to action next week.
 Tune in here.

 Feed Burner eMail Get RotoRob by Email: Enter your email below to receive daily updates direct to your inbox.
 Only a pink taco wouldn’t subscribe.